kahlertfr/depth-aware-motion-deblurring/docs/theory.rst

 -------------

 - non-blind
-- semi-blind estimation with depth map or sensor data
+    - blur kernel is known or assumed to be of a simple form (uniform camera motion)
+    - try to reduce artifacts
+- blind
-- blind: blur kernel is unknown
+    - blur kernel and latent image is unknown
     - point spread function (PSF) estimation